clojure-lsp/clojure-lsp/docs/settings.md

 Example:

+`.lsp/config.edn`
 ```clojure
 {:linters {:clj-kondo {:level :off
                        :report-duplicates false}}}
 ```

+Note for vim users:

+If you are a (neo)vim user and have [ale](https://github.com/dense-analysis/ale) installed as a plugin, you **should not** have this configured as a linter `let g:ale_linters = {'clojure': ['clj-kondo']}` in your vimrc.
+Having this linter enabled via `ale` will only conflict with the built-in clj-kondo bundled with clojure-lsp.

 For more information about available configurations, check the [clj-kondo configuration section](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md)

-#### clojure-lsp

-At the moment clojure-lsp has only the custom linters below:

-##### unused-public-var
+##### Custom clj-kondo hooks

+Clojure-lsp register custom linters in clj-kondo, those configurations should be done on clj-kondo config files, e.g. (`<project>/.clj-kondo/config.edn`)

+###### clojure-lsp/unused-public-var

-This linter reports public functions/vars not used over the project.
+A custom linter that reports public functions/vars not used over the project.

 It has the possible key/values: